 For the science behind this you can check out The Polyvagal Theory by Stephen Porges.
 Basically it found that a human baby’s nervous system is not fully formed when they come in.
 The pathways responsible for social engagement, which also support higher cognitive function and empathy, are literally modeled off the caregiver’s nervous system.
 And yes, I know men can be caregivers too, but the most ideal scenario early on, when all those circuits are developing, still involves healthy breast milk and mama.

-The children I met in the Philippines had clearly grown up with internal resource and confidence built from proper attunement, attachment and community connection that is simply lacking in most western kids you meet.
+The children I met in the bario of the Philippines had clearly grown up with internal resource and confidence built from proper attunement, attachment and community connection that is simply lacking in most western kids you meet.
 They may have had empty pockets, but their hearts were full.
 They were athletic, healthy and engaged; not sallow, obese and constantly obsessed with the nearest screen.

 I know that not all poor cultures are like this.
-I know that there are many communities where there is not much going on other than misery, lack, and deeply imbedded systemic trauma with no easy way out.
+I know that there are many communities where there is not much going on other than misery, lack, and deeply embedded systemic trauma with no easy way out.

 Some places, some situations, are just awful, period.
 Nothing romantic or redemptive about it.

 Believe it or not, some of the most miserable places I’ve experienced were the rich, white suburbs I lived in and passed through during my childhood, which felt emotionally and psychically poisonous despite the abundance of clean running water, food, clothing, shelter and comfort.
-It’s just a different kind of toxicity and it’s definitely less urgent, but it is there, and it is embraced and accepted without question which makes it more insidious.
+It’s just a different kind of toxicity and it’s definitely less urgent, but it is there, and it is embraced and accepted without question as the norm, which makes it more insidious.

 Right now in the USA, whites account for 62 percent of the population, but they account for 78 percent of the deaths, and the projected course from this trend puts whites as the minority in the USA in 30 years time, so we also better start thinking about who we define as a minority!

 Why are white folks dying off at a much more rapid pace?
-Perhaps it’s because even though we have access to the institutions of privilege, the ramifications of those very “privileges” are making us sick, and getting sicker.
+Perhaps it’s because even though we have access to the institutions of so called privilege, the ramifications of those very “privileges” are making us sick, and getting sicker.